 Ad hoc BI users are therefore strongly incentivized to stick with a BI solution that’s meeting their needs.
 A competing SaaS application may edge you out with one or another feature; but embedded ad hoc reporting will keep your customers loyal, at least long enough for you to respond with an enhancement or two of your own.

-If you’ve made it to the end of this post, there’s a good chance ad hoc reporting is mission critical to your application.
-We invite you to learn more about Exago BI either by signing up for one of our overview webinars (the next one is this week, on Thursday at 3 PM Eastern) or requesting a custom product demonstration.
+If you’ve made it to the end of this post, there’s a good chance your application stands to benefit from ad hoc reporting.
+We invite you to learn more about Exago BI either by signing up for one of our overview webinars or requesting a custom product demonstration.